charmed-kubernetes/bundle/fragments/legacy-storage/ceph/README.md

 ## Operating Kubernetes

 A guide to configuring Ceph has been provided on Github here:
-(Deploying Ceph with Canonical Kubernetes to Provide Persistant Storage) [https://github.com/CanonicalLtd/canonical-kubernetes-demos/tree/master/cdk-ceph].
+(Deploying Ceph with Charmed Kubernetes to Provide Persistent Storage) [https://github.com/CanonicalLtd/canonical-kubernetes-demos/tree/master/cdk-ceph].